The most popular Mexican food: 35 authentic dishes

 This dish has its origins in the town of Cocula in the state of Jalisco.
 The dish uses strictly the meat of the ram.

-The meat is “pickled” or seasoned with a mix of spices and chiles, and, the meat will release its own juice, and that mixed with tomatoes will make a broth.
+The meat is “pickled” or seasoned with a mix of spices and chiles.
+The meat releases its own juice, which, mixed with tomatoes, makes a broth.

 This dish in its origins was also cooked underground for 4 hours.
 La birria is served on a soup bowl and is garnished with onion, cilantro, oregano, chili pepper, and lime.

-This dish is one of those late weekend Mexican breakfast foods, and, because of the broth consistency, it is especially considered one of the most popular hangover food by many.
+This dish is one of those late-week Mexican breakfast foods, and because of the broth consistency, it is especially popular as a hangover food.

-The problem was that the Spanish would give them to the local population with the purpose to get rid of what they considered useless nasty animals.
+The problem was that the Spanish would give them to the local population with the purpose of getting rid of what they considered useless, nasty animals.

-However, they were starting to eat all the grass and local cultivation leaving nothing to the people.
+However, they were starting to eat all the grass and local cultivation, leaving nothing for the people.

 That’s why they decided to start eating goats to survive.
 And that’s how the birria was born.